 3) The 'Der Mensch' anthology of Witte's article, although published in 1975, contains articles from 1913 to 1924, and thus represents Witte's astrology from that 11-year period.
 Some astrologers have assumed that the material in this anthology reflects Witte's views at the time of his death in 1941.
 However, it does not include the astrological insights and evolution of Witte's astrology during the last 17 years of his life, which may or may not be still in existence due to Nazi censorship and book-burning, and so have been relayed only by his students and colleagues during that period, including Ludwig Rudolph.

-Ruth Brummund, student of Witte's longtime student of Ludwig Rudolph and publisher of Witte's teachings, claims that Witte moved away from houses and toward more complex midpoint interpretation over the years, and that sensitive points and arabic-part type pictures were eventually abandoned in routine practice because of their relative inefficiency and redundancy, once far-more readily observable midpoints are actually used to their full potential -- and I have found this, after 36 years of specialist study of uranian astrology, independently, including under two experienced mentors, to also be the case.
+Ruth Brummund, student of Witte's longtime student of Ludwig Rudolph and publisher of Witte's teachings, has asserted that Witte moved away from houses and toward more complex midpoint interpretation over the years, and that sensitive points and arabic-part type pictures were eventually abandoned in routine practice because of their relative inefficiency and redundancy, once far-more readily observable midpoints are actually used to their full potential -- and I have found this, after 36 years of specialist study of uranian astrology, independently, including under two experienced mentors, to also be the case.
 What really matters, when it's all said and done, is how accurate the astrology is, and how practical and effective the methods are.